dave/youtube/oracle.md

    Click Create Budget.
    Done!
 You’ll now get an email alert when spending crosses $1.

-## Set up iptables to let port 80 and 443 through
+## Set up iptables to let port 80 and 443 through (only if web needed)

 To configure LetsEncrypt, you need to allow port 80 as well as 443 through the firewall.
 Here’s how to do it: